galen015/galen015.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Student in Economics at the [University of Minnesota](https://cla.umn.edu/economics).
-I am currently working as Research Analyst at the [Federal Reserve Bank of Minneapolis](https://www.minneapolisfed.org/economic-research/economists).
+I am currently working as a Research Analyst at the [Federal Reserve Bank of Minneapolis](https://www.minneapolisfed.org/economic-research/economists).

 My research interests are Labor Economics, Health, and Macroeconomics.
 I am part of the Macro-Micro Workshop run by [Mariacristina De Nardi](http://users.nber.org/~denardim/) and [Jo Mullins](https://www.josephlyonmullins.com/) at the University of Minnesota.